Keerthan-Shetty/Crud-operation/README.md

 * Json-server
 * Bootstrap

-First, we have to create json file.
+First, we have to create json file,
-Before running the project(npm start), you should run the json-server
+Before running the project(npm start), you should run the json-server[if you want you can run the server in the new terminal].

 # json-server commands(New Terminal)